Nagendra1997/mesibo-documentation/android_custom_tutorial.md

 In order to have your own custom chat layout, you need to create your own MessagingActivity class and UIFragment class.
 In this tutorial, we will be calling them `MessagingActivity` and `MessagingUiFragment`.

-`MessagingActivity.java` loads `MessagingUIFragment` which has MesiboRecyclerView and Adapter.
+`MessagingActivity.java` loads `MessagingUIFragment` which has MesiboRecyclerView and Adapter and you start `MessagingActvit

 Lets implement them one by one: